briandilley/jsonrpc4j/README.md

 }
 ```

-Configure your service in spring as you would any other RemoteExporter:
+Configure your service in Spring as you would do it for any other Beans,
+and then add a reference of your service Bean into `JsonServiceExporter`
+by specifying the `service` and `serviceInterface` properties:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>